-If your circumstances have changed and you are having trouble paying your fines, the court may be able to extend the due date or offer an alternative payment plan.
+If your financial circumstances have changed because of COVID-19, and you are having trouble paying your fines, the court may be able to extend the due date or offer an alternative payment plan.

 If you have any questions or concerns, we encourage you to call us on 0800 4 FINES (0800 434 637).

 We collect payment for both infringement fines and court fines.

 Infringement fees from Police (like speeding tickets) or local councils (like parking tickets) become fines if you don’t pay them on time.
 You can pay fines online.

 Local councils, the Police and other authorities can issue you infringement fees for things like: